Conductive homogeneity of compact metric spaces and construction of p-energy: Abstract

 \section{Abstract}

 In the ordinary theory of Sobolev spaces on domains of $\BbR^n$, the $p$-energy is defined as the integral of $|\nabla{f}|^p$.
-In this paper, we try to construct $p$-energy on compact metric spaces as a scaling limit of discrete $p$-energies on a series of graphs approximating the original space.
+In this paper, we try to construct a $p$-energy on compact metric spaces as a scaling limit of discrete $p$-energies on a series of graphs approximating the original space.
 In conclusion, we propose a notion called conductive homogeneity under which one can construct a reasonable $p$-energy if $p$ is greater than the Ahlfors regular conformal dimension of the space.
 In particular, if $p = 2$, then we construct a local regular Dirichlet form and show that the heat kernel associated with the Dirichlet form satisfies upper and lower sub-Gaussian type heat kernel estimates.
-As examples of conductively homogeneous spaces, we present a new class of square-based self-similar sets and rationally ramified Sierpinski cross, where no diffusion was constructed before.
+As examples of conductively homogeneous spaces, we present new classes of square-based self-similar sets and rationally ramified Sierpinski crosses, where no diffusions were constructed before.